The rain pours down, the temperatures drop. And we’re inside.

 Hopefully, all will be well by the time this comes along as Miss Ella is going to be my assistant, sharing in the non- profits.

 ‘i said to trauma, “i am so much more than you.” ‘ – Kai Chen’s Thom, I Hope We Choose Love

+The final prompt last night in Honouring Our Wholeness with @olwen.wilson had us wondering about what seeds we could plant if we consider how we are so much more than our trauma.
 This is what I created.
 ‘Discovering New Landscapes.’
 Trauma is a very familiar territory for me.
 I’ve been carrying around these fragmented pieces of land in my body for years ever since I was 9 years old and my dad died of leukaemia.
 Then my sister died.
 Then my mum died.
 One traumatic experience after another builds up layers of scar tissue, thick and hardening, from the bones out.
 Me thinking I can protect myself from pain hiding within the rolls of fat around my body.
 My whole body is a landscape of accumulated pain, suffering, abuse, self-abuse, rejection, hate and cruelty.
 And yet, last night in this gathering of women, feminine and non-binary people who are Black, Indigenous and People of Colour, I traced golden lines around my trauma.
 I remembered my mother and her body, like the pomegranate, full of seeds, but who’s garnet juice ran out as she miscarried after having me, which reminded me of my miscarriage before Miss Ella came along.
 But from these seeds within and without, new life, new power can be nurtured and brought to fruition.
 New landscapes of grasses and wild flowers can be tended.
 In time.
 In space.
 In body and mind and soul.